IlyaOsw/IlyaOsw/README.md

 </div>
 :man_technologist: About Me :

-I am a Front-End Developer from Estonia.
+I am a Front-End developer from Estonia.

 - 	:desktop_computer: Developing in the field of information technology